Obiasong/Basic-React-Birthday-Reminder/README.md

 Most CI servers set it automatically.
 Failed to compile.**
 This happens because your CI is not set to false for your build command.
-Set the CI to false by updated your build command on netlify to be;
+Set the CI to false by updating your build command on netlify to be;

 ### CI=false npm run build